LLdaniel/StellwerkQt/README.md

 ## Signalling Control Center
-electronic signal box for a model railway implemented on a cross compiled raspberry pi 3B (C++, Qt, wiringPi) :bullettrain_side:
+Electronic signalbox for a model railway implemented on a cross compiled raspberry pi 3B (C++, Qt, wiringPi) :bullettrain_side:

 ### Description
 This is a electronic signal box implemented in C++ and Qt for a cross compiled raspberry pi 3B using wiringPi library.
-The central aspect is to set up the routes from main signal A to main signal B, where all tournouts are set properly and the presignal shows the state of B.
+The central aspect is to set up the routes from main signal S001 to main signal S002, where all tournouts are set properly and the presignal shows the state of S002.
-The whole information system for the electronic control center is based on which segments of rail is engaged due to trains.
+The whole information system for the electronic control center is based on the segments of the railway: The occupation of segments is monitored with the GPIO interface of the Raspberry Pi.

 ![image](https://github.com/LLdaniel/StellwerkQt/assets/41345639/64aeac6d-5154-4f69-8fdf-a73d232a75f7)